 |MJHMP Approved by oes/fema|

-The Draft MJHMP was submitted to the California Office of Emergency Services (CalOES) and the Federal Emergency Management Agency (FEMA) and has received Approval Pending Adoption (APA).
-The MJHMP may be adopted by the City Council on April 11, 2017 and by the CCUSD Board on April 25, 2017.
+The MJHMP was approved by the California Office of Emergency Services (CalOES) and the Federal Emergency Management Agency (FEMA) on June 1, 2017.